Boa imperator: Scalation

 Boa imperator has 55–79 dorsal scales, 225–253 ventral scales, 47–69 subcaudal scales, 18–22 supralabial scales and 1–2 anal scales.

 Identification

 Boa imperator is commonly confused with other Boa species, such as Boa constrictor.
+Both have very similar patterns, to include a reddening of the lighter colors towards a deeper or darker red on the tail.
+This has resulted in a non-scientific term - "red-tailed boa" - used to refer to both species (mostly in the pet trade).

 Taxonomy

 Boa imperator was formerly classified as a subspecies of Boa constrictor until DNA sequencing identified B. c. imperator as a separate genetic lineage with 5-7% divergence from B. constrictor.
-Widespread acceptance is still pending, but several publications have acknowledged the new name since this finding.

-The Boa imperator population from the Pacific Coast of Mexico has been separated as another species, Boa sigma.
+The boa population from the Pacific Coast of Mexico, previously considered a subspecies of B. constrictor and subsequently of B. imperator, has been separated as another species, Boa sigma.

+Subspecies

-Certain Boa imperator populations such as the ones in the Cayos Cochinos (or the Hog Islands); the Corn Islands; Tarahumara, Mexico; Ecuador; etc. are currently classified as different "locales" of Boa imperator.
-These locales have yet to be officially reclassified as subspecies.
+Certain Boa imperator populations such as the ones in the Cayos Cochinos (or the Hog Islands) off the northern coast of Honduras; the Corn Islands off the eastern coast of Nicaragua; the Tarahumara Mountains in Mexico; Ecuador; etc. are classified as different "locales" of Boa imperator, but not as subspecies.

 Geographic range

 Boa imperator can be found in some regions of Mexico, Central America and northwestern Colombia, as well as several islands along the coasts of these areas.
 The type locality given is "l'Amerique meridionale, principalement au Mexique" (Central America, principally Mexico).

 Boa imperator prefers to live in rainforests due to humidity, temperature, cover from potential predators and ample prey.